BradHuang1999/cs246e-notes/Notes/object_oriented_design.md

 - **Coupling**

   - How strongly different modules depend on each other

   - **Low:**

     - Function calls with params/results of basic type
     - Function calls with array/struct params
     - Modules affect each other's control flow
     - Modules share global data

   - **High:**

     - Modules access each other's implementation (friends)
+    - Changes to a module affect other modules
+    - Harder to reuse individual modules
+    - Ex. `function whatIsIt(dynamic_cast)` tightly coupled to the `Book` hierarchy, must change this function if you create another `Book` subclass

   - I can achieve perfect coupling by putting everything in one class, so there must be a balancing force

-- **Cohesian**
+- **Cohesion**

   - How closely are the elements of a module related to each other

   - **Low:**

     - Arbitrary grouping (eg. `<utility>`)
     - Common theme, otherwise unrelated, maybe some common base code (eg. `<algorithm>`)
     - Elements manipulate state over the lifetime of an object
       - Ex. open/read/close files
     - Elements pass data to each other
+    - Poorly organized code, hard to understand and maintain

   - **High:**

-    - elements operate to perform exactly one task
+    - Elements operate to perform exactly one task

-  - I can achieve perfect cohesian by putting each method into its own class, but then they'll all depend on each other (high coupling).
+  - I can achieve perfect cohesion by putting each method into its own class, but then they'll all depend on each other (high coupling).

-- **High coupling**

-  - Changes to a module affect other modules
-  - Harder to reuse individual modules
-  - Ex. `function whatIsIt(dynamic_cast)` tightly coupled to the `Book` hierachy, must change this function if you create another `Book` subclass

-- **Low Cohesian**
-  - Poor organized code, hard to understand and maintain
-- We want high cohesian and low coupling
+- We want high cohesion and low coupling

 ## SOLID principles of OO Design

 - **Single Responsibility Principle (SRP)**

   - A class should only have one reason to change

   - i.e. a class should do one thing, not several

     - Any change to the problem spec requires a change to the program
-  - If changes to >= 2 different parts of the spec cause changes to the same class, SRP is violated
+    - If changes to `>= 2` different parts of the spec cause changes to the same class, SRP is violated

   - Ex.
 Don't let you (main) classes print things

     - Consider:

     ```C++
     class ChessBoard {
         std::cout << "Your move"
     };
     ```

     - Bad design, inhibits code reuse

     - What if you want a version of your program that:

       - Communicates over different streams (file/network)
       - Works in another language?
       - Uses graphics instead of text?

     - Major changes to `ChessBoard` class, instead of reuse

     - Violates SRP, must change the class if there is any specification for:

       - Game rules
       - Strategy
       - Interface
       - Etc.

-    - Low cohesian
+    - Low cohesion

-    - Split these up
+    - Solution: split these up

-    - One modules (not main! can't reuse main) responsible for comunnication
+      - One module (not main! can't reuse main) responsible for communication
       - If a class wants to say something, do it via parameters/results/exceptions
       - Pass info to communications object and let it do the talking

     - On the other hand - specifications that are unlikely to change may not need their own class - avoid needless complexity

       - Judgement call

 - **Open/Closed Principle (OCP)**

   - Classes/modules/functions/etc. should be open for extension + closed for modification

-  - Changes in a program's behaviour should happen by writing new code, not by changing old code
+  - Changes in a program's behavior should happen by writing new code - extending functionality - but not by changing old code

   - Ex.

-    ```
+    ```C
     +-----------+     +---------+
     | Carpenter |◆--->| Handsaw |
     +-----------+     +---------+